-- Updates PL/SQL code where possible, for example: - Updates RUN_PRODUCT to the RUN_REPORT_OBJECT built-in when used to call Reports. - Updates CHANGE_ALERT_MESSAGE to the SET_ALERT_PROPERTY built-in.
+- Updates PL/SQL code where possible, for example: - Updates RUN_PRODUCT to the RUN_REPORT_OBJECT Built-in when used to call Reports. - Updates CHANGE_ALERT_MESSAGE to the SET_ALERT_PROPERTY Built-in. - Provides a list of obsolete code usage, including code that the tool cannot change when there is not a straight-forward equivalent for migration, for example:

-- Provides a list of obsolete code usage, including code that the tool cannot change when there is not a straight-forward equivalent for migration, for example: - Provides warnings when specific obsolete built-ins are used at runtime, such as DISABLE_ITEM, ENABLE_ITEM, and ITEM_ENABLED.
+Provides warnings when specific obsolete Built-ins are used at runtime, such as ITEM_ENABLED.

-The Oracle9i Forms Migration Assistant replaces built-ins and issues warnings about Note: built-ins that exist within code comments.
+Note: The Oracle9i Forms Migration Assistant replaces Built-ins and issues warnings about Built-ins that exist within code comments.